Salmon Falls (East) Historic District: Description and history

 The Salmon Falls area, divided between Buxton and Hollis by the Saco River, developed beginning in the late 18th century as a modest agricultural area, and the falls on the river, for which it is named, were developed in the second quarter of the 19th century with small scale industrial operations.
 The road that is now Maine State Route 117 was the main road in the area leading north from the port of Saco, and became the focus for development on the Buxton side of the village.
 The area declined economically in the second half of the 19th century, and further growth was consequently quite limited.

 The district is centered along a stretch of Route 117 extending south from a bend in the Saco River to the road's junction with Simpson and Elden Roads.
 Eleven properties line this piece of road, with another two on Simpson and Elden completing the district inventory.
 The oldest house, the Elden family homestead, stands on the south side of Elden Road, and is a fine Federal-style estimated to date to the 1790s.
 The Came-Marshall House, located just northwest of the junction, is probably the most impressive house in the district: it is a 2-1/2 story Federal-style brick structure, with an elaborate entry that has sidelight windows and a semi-circular fanlight.
 Most of the houses in the district, however, were built between 1825 and 1850, and are Greek Revival in character.
-Most are wood-frame structures 1-1/2 or 2-1/2 stories in height, although one is built out of brick.
+Most are wood-frame structures 1-1/2 or 2-1/2 stories in height, although three are built out of brick.
 The latest building in the district is the c.
 1868 Darrah Tavern, which anchors the district's northern end.
+Two buildings are non-contributing to the district.
+One, the Jabez Haley House, has been altered.
+It was built in 1862.
+The other house was moved to the corner of Elden Lane and Route 117 in 1936.
+The Hopkinson-Nichols House is a Cape Style house that was built c.
+1800, but it was not a part of the neighborhood when the other houses were built.